m-creations/docker-fusiondirectory/README.md

 ================================

-A docker image for [Fusiondirectory](http://fusiondirectory.org), a powerful web interface in front of Directory using LDAP v3 protocol.
+A docker image for [Fusiondirectory](http://fusiondirectory.org), a powerful web interface for LDAP.

 How to use
 ----------